 Having not read the book it was based on, I cannot judge The Goldfinch as an adaptation.
 I can, however, judge it as a film and as a film The Goldfinch is long and monotonous.
 Not to mention hardly compelling.
-Even with a cast of talented actors and a cinematographer with some of the best framing experience around, this movie constantly pushes events forward without ever stating why they matter.
+Even with a cast of talented actors and a magnificent cinematographer, this movie constantly pushes events forward without ever stating why they matter.
 We’re not so much watching a film as we are seeing the underwhelming bare bones of storytelling: a constant trajectory from point A to point B devoid of substantive arcs.

 This is one of the big differences between books and film: film stories need a direct inciting incident to captivate us.
 Something has to happen in the first ten-fifteen minutes which defines the protagonist’s journey and the choices they make afterward.
-But Theo Decker (Oakes Fegley as a child, Baby Driver’s Ansel Elgort as an adult) seems to be going along with events rather than pursue them with a sense of agency.
+But Theo Decker (Oakes Fegley as a child, Baby Driver’s Ansel Elgort as an adult) seems to be going along with events rather than pursuing them with agency.
 The present timeline shows a man attempting to kill himself with alcohol and pills; the past shows the aftermath of a boy who tragically lost his mother to a bombing at the Metropolitan Museum of Art.
 Conventionally, this loss is supposed to be influencing his future life but we never get a sense of what Theo’s mother meant to him.
-The Goldfinch doesn’t provide this context until the end and, by the time that mark is reached, a lot has already happened.
+The Goldfinch doesn’t provide this context until the end and by that point a lot has already happened.

 Following his mother’s death, Theo is placed in the care of his friend Andy Barbour, whose socialite mother Samantha (Nicole Kidman) does her best to make him comfortable.
-This adopted family dynamic is merged with him discovering antique store owner Hobie (Jeffrey Wright) whom Theo was tasked with finding from an associate also killed in the bombing.
-The associate’s niece Pippa (Aimee Laurence/Ashleigh Cummings) was also at the museum and, despite getting amnesia from the incident, the two manage to bond.
-All the while Hobie teaches him a bit about the antique life and distinguishing good art from its clever replicas.
+This adopted family dynamic coincides with him discovering antique store owner Hobie (Jeffrey Wright) whom Theo was tasked with finding by an associate also killed in the bombing.
+The associate’s niece Pippa (Aimee Laurence/Ashleigh Cummings) was also at the museum and, despite not remembering him due to amnesia, the two manage to bond.
+All the while Hobie teaches him a bit about the antique life and distinguishing good art from replicas.
 It’s briefly sweet and, in most other films or novels, this would be the focal point.

 Not in the Goldfinch.
 Theo is whisked out of this social circle by the return of his deadbeat dad Larry (Luke Wilson, always nice to see again).
 He’s a recovering alcoholic with financial debts who takes Theo to live with him and his trophy girlfriend Xandra (Sarah Paulson), and that story goes about as well as you expect.
 We go from there to adult Theo reunite with Barbour family following personal tragedies, then back to the past to see him befriend Boris (Finn Wolfhard/Aneurin Barnard), a Ukrainian immigrant whose own family problems match Theo’s own.
 Then back to the future/present again to see Theo in some relationship problems and if that sounds like a ton of story you’re starting to see the problem here.